containers/nri-plugins/devel/_sources/docs/resource-policy/policy/topology-aware.md.txt

 can be given both with per pod and per container resolution.
 If for any container both of these exist, the container-specific one takes precedence.

-### Shared, Exclusive, and Isolated CPU Preference
+### Shared, Exclusive, and Isolated CPU Preference, CPU Priorities

 A container can opt in to or opt out from shared CPU allocation using the following Pod annotation.